In the Aeroplane Over the Sea: Breakup and Mangum's reclusion

 After the album's release, Neutral Milk Hotel's heightened profile had a negative effect on Mangum.
 In a 2002 interview, Mangum said that "a lot of the basic assumptions [he] held about reality started crumbling".
 He would sometimes shut himself inside his home for days on end, and hoarded rice in preparation for the possible Y2K problem.
 Some journalists have speculated he became tired of touring and constantly explaining his lyrics to fans; Elephant 6 biographer Adam Clair believes he may have been overwhelmed by the way fans viewed his music, and the high expectations placed upon any subsequent recordings.
 Regardless of the reason, Mangum decided that he could not continue performing, and preferred to disappear from the public eye.
 He did not inform the band, finding it impossible to justify a breakup immediately after their first genuine success, especially since some of them had quit their jobs to join Neutral Milk Hotel.
 Instead, he avoided the topic of new music altogether and increasingly isolated himself.
 The situation resulted in the unspoken, unannounced breakup of Neutral Milk Hotel shortly after the tour.
 The band members remained friends but moved on to other projects.
-Mangum occasionally worked on music over the next few years—he released Orange Twin Field Works: Volume I and played as a touring member of Circulatory System in 2001, and briefly hosted a program for the freeform radio station WFMU in 2002—but kept to himself and released no new songs for Neutral Milk Hotel.
+Mangum occasionally worked on music over the next few years—he released Orange Twin Field Works: Volume I, reportedly contributed to the Major Organ and the Adding Machine project, and played as a touring member of Circulatory System in 2001—but kept to himself and released no new songs for Neutral Milk Hotel.
+He also briefly hosted a program for the freeform radio station WFMU in 2002.